-Contact Information: For questions or assistance regarding the Leave of Absence Policy, students should contact the Director of Student Services.
+Contact Information: For questions or assistance regarding the Leave of Absence Policy, students should contact the Director of Education.

-Additional information related to Evara Health Institute 's Leave of Absence policy is found in the Evara Health Institute Catalog.
+Additional information related to Evara Health Institute 's Leave of Absence policy can be found in the Evara Health Institute Catalog.